dcdustin/Carbon.Documentation/docs/owners/modules/admin-module.md

 ### Referencing

-To reference the module in your project, you may do the following in your class' constructor:
+To reference the module in your project, you may do the following in your class constructor:

 ```csharp
 using Carbon.Modules;
 using Carbon.Base;

 public AdminModule Admin = BaseModule.GetModule<AdminModule>();
 ```